Kahlan-walcott/GVSU-CIS350-lokds/docs/software_requirements_specification.md

    1. R1: The game shall allow the picked up items to be stored.
 8. The map needs to consist of tiles
    1. R1: The game shall load in pixel tiles that look like stones or water.
+   2. R2: The tiles shall match the "place" that the character is at.
 9. The character needs to be animated.
    1. R1: The character shall change based on the movements.